Restoration Projects

 DSC05630

-Whether it is extending salmon habitat accessibility, in-stream channel restoration, beach reconstruction or removing invasive plants and replanting with native species, our team is active throughout Greater Victoria.
+Whether it's extending salmon habitat accessibility, in-stream channel restoration, beach reconstruction, or removing invasive plants and replanting with native species, our team is active throughout Greater Victoria.

 Our goals include expanding and enhancing spawning and rearing habitat for Pacific salmon.
 This will help the recovery of populations of BC’s most iconic fish species and highlight their resilience through their response to restoration and conservation initiatives.